hutengdai/weighted-feature-based-similarity-calculator/README.md

 ```bash
 python3 similarity.py yourfeaturefile.txt
 ```
+4. The output will be a similarity-matrix.csv file with all the computed similarities.

+5. The easiest way to change the weights of features in the dlist of similarity.py.

 - If you want to commit to this program, only similarity.py matters.
 Other files are kept for my other research purpose.
 - Feel free to contact me (hutengdai[*]gmail.com) if you have any questions!